S4GConsulting/eXec-Ray/README.md

 Thanks [S4G](https://s4g.es/) to allow us to make this project and make it available for the community.

-Thank you to all contributor for the effort, enthusiasm and desire in this project:
+Thank you all contributors for the effort, enthusiasm and desire in this project:
 * [Raúl Iglesias](https://github.com/RaulIglesiasS4G)
 * [Héctor Martínez](https://github.com/hmolto)
 * [Juanjo Prieto](https://github.com/JuanjoPrietoS4G)